098765d/dualPredictor/README.md

 ## 1. Introduction

-The **dualPredictor** package combines regression analysis with binary classification to forecast student academic outcomes.
+The **dualPredictor** package combines regression analysis with binary classification to forecast student academic outcomes with the model explanation provided (global and local model explanation)

 The accompanying figure (Fig 1) illustrates how dualPredictor generates dual output—regression and classification—by combining a regressor and a metric.

 ![](https://github.com/098765d/dualPredictor/raw/eb30145140a93d355342340d2a7ab256ccbbbf6e/figs/how_dual_works.png)